YosysHQ/yosys/docs/source/getting_started/installation.rst

 ^^^^^^^^^^^^^^^^^^^

-A C++ compiler with C++11 support is required as well as some standard tools such as GNU Flex, GNU Bison, Make, libffi, and Python3.6 or later.
-Some additional tools: readline, Tcl and zlib; are optional but enabled by default (see ``ENABLE_*`` settings in Makefile).
-Xdot (graphviz) is optional unless using the :cmd:ref:`show` command to display schematics.
+A C++ compiler with C++11 support is required as well as some standard tools such as GNU Flex, GNU Bison, Make and Python.
+Some additional tools: readline, libffi, Tcl and zlib; are optional but enabled by default (see :makevar:`ENABLE_*` settings in Makefile).
+Graphviz and Xdot are used by the :cmd:ref:`show` command to display schematics.

-..
-   unclear if libffi is required now or still optional readme says optional, but I can't find a corresponding ENABLE_*

 Installing all prerequisites for Ubuntu 20.04: